Environmental Technology and Management

 - Popular minors include Environmental Toxicology, Renewable Energy Assessment, Soil Science and Wetland Assessment.

-Students graduate with up to three professional certifications
+Students graduate with up to two professional certifications

-Hazardous Waste Operations and Emergency Response (HAZWOPER), OSHA General Industry Training Card and Associate Environmental Professional (AEP) Certification
+Hazardous Waste Operations and Emergency Response (HAZWOPER) and OSHA General Industry Training Card Certification

 Learn More About Environmental Technology and Management